Creating vibrant places since 2012

 With Main Street Birmingham, David saw an opportunity to focus on more of Birmingham’s neighborhoods that have the Main Street earmarks such historic buildings, walkability and store-front business potential.

 He recruited future REV CFO Elizabeth Barbaree-Tasker in 2011 to join the noble cause.
-Then, in a stunning plot twist, David left the organization that he founded to go back and run ONB.
+Then, plot twist, David left the organization that he founded to go back and run ONB.

 Reader, there were tears.